WorldBank-Transport/ram-backend/README.md

 5. `docker-compose up -d` to start the full eco-system in the background
 6. `docker exec rra-api yarn run setup -- --db --bucket` to setup the database and file storage.
 If you want to start the server with example data, run `docker exec rra-api yarn run setup -- --data` instead - [more on setup](#setup)

-Once this is done, you can access RRA in your browser on: http://localhost:8080
+Once this is done, you can access RAM in your browser on: http://localhost:8080

 After the first time setup, use `docker-compose down` and `docker-compose up -d` to bring the containers down and back up again.